Fulham fall deeper into trouble with loss at West Ham

 There was controversy about West Ham's equaliser when Mexican striker Javier Hernandez stooped to head in from close range but replays suggested the ball went in off his arm.

-Issa Diop's first Premier League goal, with a header five minutes before the break, put West Ham in charge and they were well on top after the break.
+Issa Diop's first Premier League goal, with a header five minutes before the break, put West Ham in charge and while Fulham produced some decent football after the break, they rarely threatened.

 Marko Arnautovic and Manuel Lanzini made their returns for West Ham as substitutes.